-Last Database Update: May 1, 2012 by the Phantom Stranger
+Last Update: September 1, 2013 by the Phantom Stranger

 Click one of the links below to jump directly to a specific Tier:

-Tier 0 [Blu] will be maintained in absolute order from the best to worst picture quality.
+Tier 0 (Blu) is ranked in order from the best to worst picture quality.
 Tiers 1 through 5 are alphabetized within each sub-tier.

-Each Blu-ray now links to its respective information page on the Cinema Squid website with multiple reviews and specifications.
-The older HDDB links are broken at the moment and will soon be removed.
+Each Blu-ray now links to its respective information page on the Cinema Squid website, which links to multiple reviews for each disc.

 If you're looking for a particular title, just scroll down to the page and press Ctrl + F or (+F on a Mac).
 Then enter the name of the movie in the box that pops up.